-The Early Excellence Curriculum team will be able to fully support you as you develop your learning environment.
 Our Guide to Continuous Provision is packed with detailed advice and also contains a full set of continuous provision planning guides for you to use and adapt.
-Here’s the link so that you can find out more:
+We also have an Outdoor & KS1 Guide available and sample guides to download.

 Join us for our Summer National Briefing designed to keep School Leaders in the loop about all the latest from Ofsted, DfE and educational research.
 Packed with insightful information and practical guidance on supporting our youngest children, this term we are drilling down on Ofsted’s view of Early Years with an interview with Ofsted’s Phil Minns, HMI.

 Our National Centre is also open to visitors every Tuesday – Thursday from 9am – 5pm.
 You can also visit us virtually, where you will find a highly informative interactive environment to look around with ideas for your classroom, lots of display ideas and an exhibition of children’s work to inspire you.